raffitch/longq/README.md

 ### Prerequisites

-- Python 3.12 (recommended)
+- Python 3.13 (required)
 - Node.js 18+ and npm

-> `scripts/devlaunch.sh` automatically prefers `python3.12`.
-On macOS it will attempt to install `python@3.12` via Homebrew if it is missing.
+> `scripts/devlaunch.sh` automatically prefers `python3.13`.
+On macOS it will attempt to install `python@3.13` via Homebrew if it is missing.
 To override the interpreter, export `LONGQ_PYTHON=/path/to/python` before running the script.

 ### Backend (FastAPI)